en

 • Select your Original Dataset, list Primary Keys and Editable Columns (note that a column can’t be both).

-• Double check the selection of Primary Keys and Editable Columns: ground-truth values of editable columns should be fixed for a given primary key value (or set of values, if using several columns as primary keys).
+• Double-check the selection of Primary Keys and Editable Columns.
+The ground-truth values of editable columns should be fixed for a given primary key value (or set of values, if using several columns as primary keys).

 • Linked Records: for columns where the editor should be a dropdown widget (not used here; find out more).